aivan6842/Matrix-Calculator/README.md

-This is a calculator for matrices as well as regular calculations.
+This is a calculator that supports regular calculations as well as matrix operations.

 How to use:
   1. Download the file